Bilingual customer service is all the rage in the business process outsourcing (BPO) industry today.

-Thanks to everyone’s heightened connectivity, the importance of being able to communicate with the rest of the globe is pressed among businesses even more.
-BPO firms address these companies’ needs by offering call center services.
+Thanks to everyone’s heightened connectivity, the importance of being able to communicate with the rest of the globe weighs on businesses even more.
+BPO firms address these companies’ needs by offering multilingual call center services.

 What does this mean?

-The languages that people use on the Internet are not solely dictated by the size of a country s population.
-There are larger factors that play a part here, particularly a population s access to the web.
+The languages that people use on the Internet are not solely dictated by the size of a country’s population.
+There are larger factors that play a part here, particularly a population’s access to the web.

 Choosing a second business language requires more than just measuring a language’s speaker population, especially for modern businesses that cater to diverse markets.
-If you have a multichanneled support but only deliver bilingual customer service on the phone, then you’re only doing things halfway.
+If you have multichannel support but only deliver bilingual customer service on the phone, then you’re only doing things halfway.
 There should also be efforts on fortifying your web-based communication channels.
 Some do this by creating multilingual websites or having bilingual agents answer customer queries via live chat, email, and social media.

 It’s not yet late to embrace a second business language online.
 Of course, what you’d use should depend on what your audience wants.
 So, have you already asked yourself what language your business should speak on the Internet?